takuya152005/JMeter-WebSocketSampler/README.md

 - resources (executors) clearing when test ends
 - "Clear backlog" property is by default set to true
 - some bug fixes suggested by FindBugs

+Ver 1.1.0-SNAPSHOT
+- Corresponds to Web socket message of SpringFW